Luis Garcia Player Props: Nationals vs. Rockies

-Luis Garcia -- 2-for-4 in his last game -- will be in action for the Washington Nationals versus the Colorado Rockies, with Austin Gomber on the hill, on April 8 at 8:10 PM ET.
+After going 2-for-4 in his last game, Luis Garcia and the Washington Nationals take on the Colorado Rockies (who will hand the ball to Ryan Feltner) at 3:10 PM ET on Sunday.

-In his last appearance, he racked up two hits (going 2-for-4) against the Rockies.
+In his most recent appearance, he strung together two hits (going 2-for-4) against the Rockies.

 Luis Garcia Game Info & Props vs. the Rockies